HarithaSeddik/safenow_demo/README.md

 - [Flutter](https://flutter.dev/): Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ## Note
-This project is strictly for presentatio purpose
+This project is strictly for presentation purposes